KonnorRogers/personal-site/src/_posts/2022-04-07-adding-additional-actions-to-trix.md

 ---
 title: Adding additional actions to Trix
-categories: ["trix", "rails", "webdev", "javascript"]
+categories: trix, rails, webdev, javascript
 date: 2022-04-07 14:37:03 UTC
 description: |
   It's not documented how to add additional "actions" to Trix.
-Current actions can be found...---
+Current actions can be found...
+---

 It's not documented how to add additional "actions" to Trix.